-Students that are on Engineering Major Probation for Fall 2018 will be messaged regarding their status and outstanding requirements.
+Students that are on Engineering Major Probation for the semester will be messaged regarding their status and outstanding requirements.

 Engineering Major Probation Full Policy

 Students with Major GPAs below 2.0 or who have not made significant progress towards major completion will be placed on Major Probation.
 Students are also placed on Major Probation at the discretion of their major department.
 You will be alerted to this status via communication from the Engineering Student Success Center (ESSC) at the beginning of the semester.
 An Engineering Major Probation Hold will be placed on your account and can only be removed by completing the steps outlined below.